| |

 Frost on the Pumpkin

-A blanket of frost lays on the hill.
+A blanket of frost covers the hill.

-A pumpkin sits, in the field all alone,
+A lone pumpkin rests in the field,

-Wrapped in a chill, it has not known.
+Wrapped in a chill, its fate revealed.

-Its orange hue, now a paler shade,
+Its orange hue, now pale and light,

 The sun peeks over the horizon, bright,

-Kissing the frost with a gentle light.
+Kissing the frost with gentle light.

-The ice crystals glitter, a magical sight,
+Ice crystals glitter, a magical sight,

-As the pumpkin basks in the new daylight.
+As the pumpkin basks in new daylight.

-A symbol of autumn, so serene and plump,
+A symbol of autumn, serene and plump,

-Adorned with a crown of frost, on its rump.
+Adorned with frost on its rump.

-The fields awake, and the day begins,
+The fields awake, the day begins,

-Nature's cycle, where the new life spins.
+Nature's cycle, new life spins.

-But for a moment, in the early morn,
+For a moment, in the early morn,

-The pumpkin and frost, in beauty, adorn.
+Pumpkin and frost, beauty adorn.

 Summary